Bootstrap percolation on geometric inhomogeneous random graphs: Evolution of the process

 \section{Evolution of the process}

 In this section we will prove two theorems which describe the geometrical evolution of the process in detail.
-First we show that certain regions cannot be reached too early in the process, providing an \emph{upper bound on its speed}.
-From this we then derive Corollary~\ref{cor:containment} in Section~\ref{sec:containment}.
-Afterwards, we show that in the supercritical regime the process will reach certain regions whp in a given time, yielding a \emph{lower bound on its speed}.
-This lower bound also applies in the critical regime if in the first step sufficiently many heavy vertices were activated, an event which holds with at least constant probability.
+First we show that in the supercritical regime the process will reach certain regions whp in a given time, yielding a \emph{lower bound on its speed}.
+This lower bound also applies in the critical regime if in the first step sufficiently many heavy vertices were activated, an event which holds with probability $\Omega(1)$.
+Afterwards, we show that certain regions cannot be reached too early in the process, providing an \emph{upper bound on its speed}.
+From this we then derive Theorem~\ref{thm:containment} in Section~\ref{sec:containment}.

+We start by defining two families of nested regions and a number of related parameters which will be crucial for describing the evolution of the process. \begin{defn} Set $\zeta := 1/(\beta-2)$ and note that $\zeta>1$.
+Moreover, let $0<\eps<\zeta-1$ be a constant and let $\eta=\eta(\eps)>0$ be a constant which is sufficiently small compared to $\eps$.\footnote{cf.~Remark~\ref{rem:epseta}} In the case of weak power laws, we additionally require that $\eta < (\beta-1)\epsilon_0/(1-\epsilon_0)$, where $\epsilon_0$ is the constant from Theorem~\ref{thm:main} (iv) and (v). \begin{itemize} \item For all integers $i\geq 0$, we set